A Sophisticated Gastropub for small Reception in St Paul Minnesota

-Conveniently located on Selby Ave, this 2-floor restaurant offers all the comfort needed to welcome guests: a great team offering a perfect service, a private room for your celebration, a private parking, large bathrooms, and a patio for the summer.
+Conveniently located on Selby Ave, this 2-floor restaurant offers all the comfort needed to welcome guests: a great team offering a perfect service, a private room for your celebration (the firehouse), a private parking, large bathrooms amenities, and a patio for the summer.

 Selections of Drinks

 If you love beer, the bar offers a large choice of craft beers in association with local brewing company.
-In addition to the beer, they also have selections of whisky and bourbon.
+In addition to the beer selections, they also have selections of whisky and bourbon.

 Option to host a rehearsal dinner

-If you already book your venue but want to share a good meal with your close relative, then the Happy Gnome can be a great idea.
+If you already book your venue but want to share a good meal with your close relative, then the Happy Gnome can be a great idea for a rehearsal dinner.